 - It is convenient and does not require daily or weekly action by the user to ensure effectiveness.3

 - It is one of the most effective forms of birth control.3

 - It provides long-lasting birth control that does not involve sterilization.3

 - It does not contain estrogen.3

-The implant can be very appealing to people who cannot take estrogen and who want a long lasting and low maintenance form of contraception.
-The implant’s reversibility is also very appealing to people who would like to become pregnant soon after removal of the implant.
+The implant can be very appealing to people who cannot take estrogen and who want a long-lasting and low maintenance form of contraception.
+The implant’s reversibility is also very appealing to people who would like to become pregnant soon after the removal of the implant.

 What Are The Risks and Side Effects?

-Some side effects of the etonogestrel birth control implants include irregular periods, the absence of monthly periods (amenorrhea), or periods that are either heavier or lighter than usual.9 Users may also experience spotting between periods.9 There are also possible side effects not related to the menstrual cycle, such as weight gain, headaches, acne, changes in breast tenderness, and depression.10
+Some side effects of the etonogestrel birth control implant includes irregular periods, the absence of monthly periods (amenorrhea), or periods that are either heavier or lighter than usual.12 Users may also experience spotting between periods.12 Studies have shown that one out of ten women stopped using the implant due to the irregular bleeding that was caused from it.5 There are also possible side effects not related to the menstrual cycle, such as weight gain, headaches, acne, changes in breast tenderness, and depression.13

-If an implant user is experiencing more severe or pronounced side effects then they should contact a medical professional.
-These side effects include changes in vaginal discharge, a moving implant, ejection of the implant, redness, pus, or pain at the insertion side, or severe headaches.10 If one is having prolonged menstrual bleeding or yellowing of the skin or eyes, a medical professional should be alerted.5
+If an implant user is experiencing potentially dangerous side effects, they should contact a medical professional immediately.
+These side effects include changes in vaginal discharge, a moving implant, ejection of the implant, redness, pus, or pain at the insertion site, severe headaches, prolonged menstrual bleeding, and yellowing of the skin or eyes.
+7,13